 “Tara, love.
 Williamson is here to take our photos, I’ll let him take us first then he can take pictures of you with the finishing touches.”
 She smiled at Taraoluwa, “girl, you look so beautiful.”

-Taraoluwa and Wuralewa had been friends since primary school, they went to secondary school together and studied together in the UK together at Kingston University.
+Taraoluwa and Wuralewa had been friends since primary school, they went to secondary school together and both studied in the UK at Kingston University.
 They both decided to come back to Lagos (Taraoluwa returning before Wuralewa did) and both found great jobs; Taraoluwa as a Business Advisor & Consultant and Wuralewa as a Clinical & Occupational Psychologist.
 Both their jobs were trying at times, but they spurred each other on in prayer, good gist and enough night outs to suppress their doubts about their return to Nigeria.

 Williamson had finished with the ladies and left the room, Taraoluwa was so excited and pleased to see her girls looking amazing beside her, all of them will now be married women except Wuralewa.
-Taraoluwa hugged each of her friends, Bisi, Sharon and Ope and asked if they, the make-up artist and hairstylist could give her the room to speak with Wuralewa.
+Taraoluwa hugged each of her friends, Bola, Sharon and Ope and asked if they, the make-up artist and hairstylist could give her the room to speak with Wuralewa.

 “Is everything ok?”
 Wuralewa asked, still smiling although her eyes seemed worried.